corusapp/corusapp.github.io/solution.md

   block: hero-1
   heading: Cor<strong>US</strong>
   content: <p>Puts you first - health, privacy and secure data, we have it all.
 We'll keep you informed and safeguarded in the case of COVID-19 positive contact.
 Let's be certain of the uncertainties together.</p>
-- template: 3-column-text
-  block: three-column-1
-  col_1:
-    headline: 16 Fully Responsive Design Blocks
-    content: "The Design Blocks can be used without Forestry but to harness the power of Blocks we recommend using Forestry.
-Once the site is imported you can immediately create new sites and make them fully customizable. \U0001F447"
-  col_2:
-    headline: 16 Fully Responsive Design Blocks
-    content: "The Design Blocks can be used without Forestry but to harness the power of Blocks we recommend using Forestry.
-Once the site is imported you can immediately create new sites and make them fully customizable. \U0001F447"
-  col_3:
-    headline: 16 Fully Responsive Design Blocks
-    content: "The Design Blocks can be used without Forestry but to harness the power of Blocks we recommend using Forestry.
-Once the site is imported you can immediately create new sites and make them fully customizable. \U0001F447"
-- template: 3-column-text
-  block: three-column-1
-  col_1:
-    headline: 16 Fully Responsive Design Blocks
-    content: "The Design Blocks can be used without Forestry but to harness the power of Blocks we recommend using Forestry.
-Once the site is imported you can immediately create new sites and make them fully customizable. \U0001F447"
-  col_2:
-    headline: 16 Fully Responsive Design Blocks
-    content: "The Design Blocks can be used without Forestry but to harness the power of Blocks we recommend using Forestry.
-Once the site is imported you can immediately create new sites and make them fully customizable. \U0001F447"
-  col_3:
-    headline: 16 Fully Responsive Design Blocks
-    content: "The Design Blocks can be used without Forestry but to harness the power of Blocks we recommend using Forestry.
-Once the site is imported you can immediately create new sites and make them fully customizable. \U0001F447"
-- template: 3-column-text
-  block: three-column-1
-  col_1:
-    headline: 16 Fully Responsive Design Blocks
-    content: "The Design Blocks can be used without Forestry but to harness the power of Blocks we recommend using Forestry.
-Once the site is imported you can immediately create new sites and make them fully customizable. \U0001F447"
-  col_2:
-    headline: 16 Fully Responsive Design Blocks
-    content: "The Design Blocks can be used without Forestry but to harness the power of Blocks we recommend using Forestry.
-Once the site is imported you can immediately create new sites and make them fully customizable. \U0001F447"
-  col_3:
-    headline: 16 Fully Responsive Design Blocks
-    content: "The Design Blocks can be used without Forestry but to harness the power of Blocks we recommend using Forestry.
-Once the site is imported you can immediately create new sites and make them fully customizable. \U0001F447"
 # - template: content-feature
 #   block: feature-1
 #   media_alignment: Left